TeniOT/Exploring-correlation-in-Python-with-OCD-Dataset/README.md

 - Addressing these comorbidities is essential for comprehensive treatment.

 V. Treatment Insights:
-- There is a equal number of patients with no medication therapy treatment and patients treated with Benzodiazepines.
+- There is a equal number of patients with NONE medication therapy treatment and patients treated with Benzodiazepines.
 - The most prescribed medication is Benzodiazepines.
-- Further research is needed to explore the most prescribed Benzodiazepam by name (e.g. brand, generic or proprietary).
+- Further research is needed to explore the most prescribed Benzodiazepines by name (e.g. brand, generic or proprietary).

 ### Conclusion
-Understanding OCD trends is crucial for improving diagnosis, treatment, and support for affected individuals.
-Further research should explore genetic factors, environmental triggers, and personalised interventions.
+- Understanding OCD trends is crucial for improving diagnosis, treatment, and support for affected individuals.
+OCD seems to be more predominant in the Female population and Caucasians.
+- The short decline in diagnosis in the year 2019 and stable till 2022 could be due to operational closures and lockdown from COVID-19

+### Recommendations
+- Further research should explore genetic factors, environmental triggers, and personalised interventions for OCD diagnosis
+- More research needs to be done to analyse the low count of Africans in OCD diagnosis and if genetics, family or environment play a huge role.

 ### References